 - Conducting research: Research is an essential part of idea generation.
 It involves gathering information about a particular subject or problem, analyzing it, and using it to generate new ideas.
 This could involve researching existing products, patents, or scientific literature.

 - Solving problems: Problem-solving is a key skill in idea generation.
 By identifying problems and trying to solve them, you can come up with innovative ideas.
 For example, trying to find a more efficient way to complete a task could lead to the invention of a new tool or device.

 It is important to record all ideas, regardless of how small or insignificant they may seem.
 This is because an idea that may not seem useful at the time could be the starting point for a breakthrough invention in the future.
 Recording ideas can be done in a variety of ways, from using a simple notebook to using specialized software designed for idea management.
-Read about inventors notebooks in our article on how to maintain a successful inventors notebook.
+Read more about inventors notebooks.

 Idea generation is a critical step in the invention process.
 By using techniques such as brainstorming, observing the environment, conducting research, and problem-solving, an inventor can come up with innovative ideas that can solve problems and fill a need.
 It is important to record all ideas, no matter how small or insignificant they may seem, as they can be the starting point for breakthrough inventions in the future.